adithya-adee/News-Feed-Generation/README.md

 # or
 yarn install
 ```
-Running the Application
+# Running the Application

+Your have to create 2 terminal ( one with development server and other with Next Js running on it )

-Start the development server with:
+1. Start the development server with:
 ```bash
 cd server
 nodemon app.js
 ```

-To start with the frontend Next Js application
+2. To start with the frontend Next Js application

 ```bash